Thursday, 30 November 2017

 Westminster Abbey looking glorious at Lumiere London 2018.
 As soon as the dates were released for this years Lumiere Festival, I knew t...

 "Giro" A Faithful Companion!
 London in February 1934.
 Hoesch.
 I am amazed when walking around London, even if it is a plac...

 Holland, Ringwood and Tibbs.
-It was a particularly foggy Sunday November morning as I strolled around the old Royal Docks.
-Still, this...
+It was a particularly foggy Sunday November morning, in the Unfinished City, as I strolled around the old...

 The King's Troop Royal Horse Artillery, in Green Park.
 A Royal Gun Salute is fired on numerous occasions, throughout the year, and ...